staczack/staczack/README.md

 <br />
 <br />

-Hello!
-I'm a software engineer who develops and implements applications and solutions using various technologies, including the JavaScript language.
-Currently, I'm studying back-end technologies with a focus on Java and JavaScript
+Greetings!
+I am a seasoned software engineer adept at crafting and deploying robust applications and solutions across diverse technological landscapes, with a specialization in the JavaScript ecosystem.
+Presently, I am immersed in a comprehensive study of back-end technologies, with a dedicated emphasis on both Java and JavaScript.

 <br />